-In respect to the Board's expectations for a monitoring and reporting plan, the Board expects that the monitoring programs comprising the plan will encompass all phases of the undertaking and that they will be sufficient to ensure the collection, analysis, and reporting of data necessary to validate assumptions and predictions of:
+In respect to the Board's expectations for monitoring and reporting plans, the Board expects that the monitoring programs comprising the plans will encompass all phases of the undertaking and that they will be sufficient to ensure the collection, analysis, and reporting of data necessary to validate assumptions and predictions of:

-- a) Climatic, geochemical, hydrologic, and hydro-geologic inputs to the project; - b) The nature and quantity of mine waste materials produced; - c) The quality, quantity, and time history of water use and waste deposition; - d) The performance of water and waste management infrastructure or of components of such infrastructure including, but not limited to, tailings dams, heap leach pads, water treatment plants, treatment pond liners, and waste cover systems; - e) The effectiveness of measures taken to mitigate any adverse environmental effects of the project; and - f) The effects of water use and waste deposition on the receiving environment.
+- a) Climatic, geochemical, hydrologic, and hydro-geologic inputs to the project; - b) The nature and quantity of waste materials and bi-products produced; - c) The quality, quantity, and time history of water use and waste deposition; - d) Seismic and tectonic responses reactions to drilling and formation stimulation; - e) The performance of water and waste management infrastructures and technologies; - f) The effectiveness of measures taken to mitigate any adverse environmental effects of the project; and, - g) The effects of water use and waste deposition on the receiving environment.

-With respect to monitoring of infrastructure, the monitoring effort should be designed to reflect the hazard associated with potentially poor performance of the infrastructure.
-Therefore, visual inspection of a diversion ditch, for example, may be acceptable whereas detailed instrumentation would likely be expected for a large tailings dam.
+With respect to monitoring of infrastructure, the monitoring effort should be designed to reflect the hazard associated with potentially poor performance.
+Therefore, visual inspection of a diversion ditch, for example, may be acceptable whereas detailed instrumentation would likely be expected for elements such as tanks, pits, sumps and sludge storage units.

-The monitoring program must also be designed to guide management decisions related to the environmental performance of the project.
+The monitoring programs must also be designed to guide management decisions and adaptive management strategies related to the environmental performance of the project.

-Accordingly, the monitoring plan shall include programs designed to capture data related to, but not necessarily be limited to:
+Accordingly, the monitoring plans shall include programs designed to capture data related to, but not necessarily be limited to:

-- Site climatic parameters; - Surface water quality and quantity;

-- Groundwater quality and quantity; - Process water quality and quantity; - Stream sediment quality; - Physical performance of water retaining and waste containing structures, including any embankments, liners, covers, and water management systems associated with those structures; - Physical performance of flow conveyance infrastructure; - The production, nature, deposition, and release (if any) of waste materials; and - Project effects on the receiving environment.
+- Site climatic parameters; - Surface water quality and quantity; - Groundwater quality and quantity; - Process water quality and quantity; - Stream sediment quality; - Physical performance of water retaining and waste containing structures, including any embankments, liners, covers, and water management systems associated with those structures; - Physical performance of well casings, cements and sealants used to isolate and separate products and wastes from exposure to groundwater and surface waters; - Physical performance of flow conveyance infrastructure; - The production, nature, deposition, and release (if any) of waste materials; - Seismic and tectonic responses to drilling, stimulation and production activities; and, - Project effects on the receiving environment.